sapegin/slides/inconsistent-styles.md

 --

+Variables can help with consistency

+--

-### CSS (preprocessor) variables
+### But

-\+ Inconsistency

-– More writing and thinking
+* More writing and thinking

-– Hard to ensure correct usage
+* Hard to ensure correct usage

-– May be hard to update
+* May be hard to update

 -- teal